RoySadaka/lpd/README.md

 As early as possible in your code, to make sure that results are reproducible

 ### Extensions
-``lpd.extensions`` provides some custom PyTorch layers, metrics, and schedulers, these are just some stuff we like using when we create our models, to gain better flexibility.
+``lpd.extensions`` provides some custom PyTorch layers, and schedulers, these are just some stuff we like using when we create our models, to gain better flexibility.

 So you can use them at your own will.
 We will add more extensions from time to time.